Low-Luminosity Type IIP Supernovae from the Zwicky Transient Facility Census of the Local Universe. II: Lightcurve Analysis: Discussion

 Another possible contributor in the rise of the of the lightcurves could be explosion asymmetry.
 3D simulations for a 9 \Msun\ by \citet{Stockinger2020} show that large nickel-rich plumes can distort the ejecta and drive faster expansion in some directions, which lifts the light curve during the initial decline to the plateau and the early phase of the plateau.
 However, for a large sample, such viewing-angle-dependent effects are expected to average out.

-\subsubsection{The plateau duration and peak magnitude are not correlated}
+\subsection{The plateau duration and peak magnitude are not correlated}

 Single-star models predict a strong correlation between peak brightness and plateau duration in Type II SNe \citep[e.g.,][]{Kasen2009}.
 However, the observed lack of such a correlation suggests that the stars undergo substantial pre-supernova mass loss, likely requiring additional processes such as binary interaction to explain the observed diversity, especially at the low-mass end. \citet{Eldridge2018,Hiramatsu2021, Dessart2024} also find that binary stripping can explain the duration of plateau seen in Type II SNe lightcurves.
-This aligns with the increasing observational consensus that a significant number of massive stars are found in binary systems, with many of them undergoing interaction \citep[e.g.,][]{Sana2012}.
-Similarly, \citet{Zapartas2019} estimate that $33-50\%$ of all Type II SN progenitors undergo binary interaction.
-Inferring the explosion and progenitor properties from the lightcurves using models that incorporate self-consistent progenitor evolution with binary effects can be used to constrain the binary fraction and extent of stripping among massive stars that explode as core-collapse SNe.
+This aligns with the increasing observational consensus that a significant number of massive stars are found in binary systems, with many of them undergoing interaction \citep[e.g.,][]{Sana2012, Duchene2013, Kobulnicky2014, Sana2014, Gravity2018, Bordier2022, Guo2022}.
+Also, \citet{Zapartas2019} estimate that $33$--$50\%$ of all Type~II SN progenitors undergo binary interaction, based on analytical estimates and population-synthesis simulations that track which progenitors exchange mass with a companion prior to explosion.
+Inferring the explosion and progenitor properties from the lightcurves using models that incorporate self-consistent progenitor evolution with binary effects will constrain the binary fraction and extent of stripping among massive stars that explode as core-collapse SNe.